dms-vep/Flu_H5_American-Wigeon_South-Carolina_2021-H5N1_DMS/homepage/a26_usage.md

 ## Effects of mutations in a2,6 versus a2,3 cells
 The plot below shows the effect of each mutation in each type of cell as a point, and you can mouse over points for details on mutations.
-The sliders allow you to adjust what mutations are shown, similar to the ones for the heatmap above.
+The sliders allow you to adjust what mutations are shown, similar to the heatmap above.
+For instance, the default range of this plot only shows mutations that have a net positive effect on a2,6 cell entry, but you can use the *minimum SA26 entry effect* slider to also show mutations with negative effects on a2,6 cell entry.

 <Figure caption="Interactive plot showing effect of each mutation in a2,6 versus a2,3 expressing cells">
     <Altair :showShadow="true" :spec-url="'htmls/SA26_vs_SA23_entry_diffs_corr.html'"></Altair>
 </Figure>

-## Numerical values of mutation effects
+## Numerical values of mutation effects on a2,6 sialic-acid usage
 The numerical data plotted on this page are available in [this CSV file](https://github.com/dms-vep/Flu_H5_American-Wigeon_South-Carolina_2021-H5N1_DMS/blob/main/results/func_effect_diffs/SA26_vs_SA23_entry_diffs.csv).
 Note that these values have **not** been filtered by QC criteria like the *times seen*, so either make sure you understand the filters in the file or use the pre-filtered numerical values provided in the [summary of phenotype effects](summary).